Volvo Cars: Plug-in hybrids

 The Volvo ReCharge is a plug-in hybrid concept car with an all-electric range (AER) of 60 mi.
 It was officially unveiled at the 2007 Frankfurt Auto Show.

 On 1 June 2009, Volvo announced the launching of series production diesel-electric plug-in hybrids by 2012.
 The company plans to sell a series hybrid with the goal of achieving emissions of less than 50 grams of CO2 per kilometer.
-As part of a joint venture with Vattenfall, a Swedish energy company, Volvo converted two Volvo V70 to plug-in hybrid demonstrators that have been in field testing in Göteborg, Sweden since December 2009.
-Vattenfall offered customers participating in this trial the supply of renewable electricity generated from wind power or hydropower.
-Among other challenges, this test has allowed to experience the all-electric range at low temperatures, which has been a disadvantage of plug-in vehicles.
+As part of a joint venture with Vattenfall, a Swedish energy company, Volvo converted two Volvo V70s to plug-in hybrid demonstration vehicles that have been in field testing in Göteborg, Sweden since December 2009.
+Vattenfall offered customers participating in this trial a supply of renewable electricity generated from wind power or hydropower.
+Among other challenges, the demonstration tests the car's all-electric range at low temperatures, which has been a disadvantage of plug-in vehicles.